thanhz/Monopoly/README.md

 Monopoly v6.0 26/03/2016
 - Created UI class to simulate gameplay
+- added a decrementMoney() method to avoid confusion
 - added toString method to player class
 - changed parameter to string on monpoly getcurrent() from Player param
 - added askbuyer method is Monopoly class